SolaceDev/pubsubplus-opentelemetry-go-integration/test/README.md

 # Tests

 The integration tests are stored in this directory.
 These integration tests are driven by a test context.
-The test context is made up of a few parts: connection details used to populate a messaging service configuration and management tools to interact with external resources such as the broker, toxi proxi, auth servers, etc. Most of the testing is done using a local docker-compose based broker, however this is abstracted out via a test context.
+The test context is made up of a few parts: connection details used to populate a messaging service configuration and management tools to interact with external resources such as the broker, toxi proxi, OTel collectors, etc. Most of the testing is done using a local docker-compose based broker, however this is abstracted out via a test context.
 The test context allows multiple configurations to be used for various test scenarios, as well as provides access to optional features such as Toxi Proxi.
 Currently, two test contexts are used:
 - docker-compose based test context using testcontainers to spin up a broker and an instance of toxi proxi
 - environment based test context that reads in various environment variables to configure access to a broker